 Moisturizers help to retain moisture between wash days.
-If you prefer something more lightweight then consider a hair milk.
+If you prefer something more lightweight, then consider a hair milk.
 Although most moisturizers are water based, it is best to apply them while the hair is wet so it can retain as much moisture possible, as they are most effective when trapping moisture that is present.
-These two are chock-full with emollients, humectants, and oils.
+These two product types are chock-full of emollients, humectants, and oils.
 They are also great options if your hair is protein sensitive.

 Read more: Do I Need a Moisturizer, Milk, or Refresher?

 Leave-in conditioners contain moisturizing and strengthening properties.
 According to trichologist Dr. Kari Williams, they are meant to periodically replace your daily conditioner or deep conditioner.
 If you are in a hurry and do not have time to allow the ingredients in your daily conditioners and deep conditioners to absorb, then use a leave-in conditioner.
 Note that all leave-in conditioners are not formulated with hydrolyzed proteins, so the bottle may say leave-in conditioner even though it functions more like a moisturizer.
 Always check the ingredients list.